cmrktmr/Customer-Insights-Dashboard/README.md

 ## Overview
 The Customer Insights Dashboard is a comprehensive web application designed to provide businesses with valuable insights into their customer interactions, sales data, and overall performance.
 It offers a rich set of analytics and data visualization components to help companies understand their market position, optimize their sales strategies, and improve customer satisfaction.

+## Live Demo

+You can try out the live version of the Customer Insights Dashboard here: [https://customerinsightsdash.netlify.app/login](https://customerinsightsdash.netlify.app/login)

+Feel free to explore the features and functionalities of the dashboard.
+This version is deployed on Netlify and reflects the latest state of the project.

 ## Project Structure

 ### `src` Directory